MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 Visit [EastBaySource](https://www.eastbaysource.com) to purchase.

-This is the latest version of the Maslow cnc kit, the system that is currently being used by thousands of makers worldwide, a well proven machine capable of cutting all of the projects you see online.
+This is the latest version of the Maslow cnc kit - the setup that is currently being used by thousands of makers worldwide - a well proven machine capable of cutting all of the projects you see online.

 **What is included:**

 - **Complete Kit**
-- **New, Most powerfull plug n' play control board, Made in USA**
+- **New 2022 most powerfull AND accurate control board - Made in USA**
+- **40% faster than the original Maslow kit (faster X, Y & Z axis)**
-- **Easy 5 steps calibration**
+- **Updated 2022 control software - Easy calibration**
 - **Upgraded Chain Slack Management**
 - **Laser cut Ring System**
 - **Y / X / Z Powerfull Worm Geared encoded Motors**